Former All-State gymnast dies following practice accident

 NEW HAVEN, Conn.
 (AP) — A college gymnast from Connecticut has died following a training accident.

-Officials at Southern Connecticut State University say 20-year-old Melanie Coleman died at Yale New Haven Hospital on Sunday two days after suffering a spinal cord injury during practice.
+Officials at Southern Connecticut State University say 20-year-old Melanie Coleman died Sunday at Yale New Haven Hospital, two days after suffering a spinal cord injury during practice.

-University President Joe Bertolino in a statement Sunday said "Our deepest sympathies are extended to her family and friends on this tragic loss."

 She was a junior nursing student at the New Haven school.

-Coleman was a former All State gymnast at Jonathan Law High School in Milford.
+Coleman was a former All State gymnast at Jonathan Law High School in Milford, Connecticut.

 Her former club coach, Tom Alberti, said she attained the highest level in the USA Junior Olympics Program.